-We will provide help with luggage, free of charge, for those who need it.
-However, members of staff must be able to lift the items safely without hindrance to themselves.
-Passengers must note the weight, size and quantity of luggage does not exceed the limits in the National Rail Conditions of Travel luggage policy nationalrail.co.uk/NationalRailConditionsofTravel
+We will provide help with luggage, free of charge, for those who require it to support Passenger Assist journeys.
+However, staff must be able to lift the items safely.
+Passengers must ensure that the weight, size and quantity of luggage does not exceed the limits in the National Rail Conditions of Travel, which can be found on the National Rail website.
+For more information visit: nationalrail.co.uk/on-the-train/luggage